pfkong/hoovermover/README.md

 ## **Prereqs**

+1. Download _hoovermover.js_ and at least _input.txt_ into a directory of your choice.
+Optionally, download any of the other .txt input files.
 1. _node.js_ must be available in the running environment, so that the `node` command is available.
 1. Files _hoovermover.js_ and _input.txt_ are in the same directory.
 1. _input.txt_ should abide the format specified below.